Implementing Median Algorithm with Two Binary Heaps

 If you were to implement a method select(int index)

-in a binary search tree to calculate the corresponding element by rank, how would you design it?
-Think about it, and I'll post the answer in the comments section.
+to calculate the corresponding element by rank in a binary search tree, how would you design it?
+Think about it, and I will post the answer in the comments section.

-Besides balanced binary trees, is there any other commonly used data structure that is dynamically ordered?
-How about a priority queue (binary heap)?
+Aside from balanced binary trees, is there any commonly used data structure that is dynamically ordered?
+What about a priority queue (binary heap)?

-It seems that won't work either, because a priority queue is a restricted data structure that only allows adding/removing elements from the top.
+It seems that won't work either, because a priority queue is a restricted data structure that only allows adding/deleting elements from the top.
 Our addNum

-method can insert elements at the top, but the findMedian
+method can insert elements from the top, but the findMedian

-function needs to extract from the middle of the data, which a priority queue cannot provide.
+function needs to retrieve from the middle of the data, a feature that priority queues cannot provide.

-As you can see, finding a median is quite challenging.
+As we can see, finding a median is quite challenging.
 Despite our best efforts, we haven't found an efficient approach.
-Let's directly look at the solution, which is quite clever.
+Let's now look at the solution, which is quite ingenious.